Anonymous Safety Reporting Hotline

 A toll-free ANONYMOUS telephone hotline is available for staff, patients, and visitors to report safety concerns to the NIH Clinical Center leadership.
 Information reported via the hotline will be forwarded anonymously to NIH Clinical Center Office of Patient Safety and Clinical Quality for triage, analysis, action and organizational improvement and learning.
-The number of the new anonymous hotline is: 1-866-444-8811.
-If you have questions about this new reporting tool or about patient safety and clinical quality at the NIH CC, please contact Mary J. Sparks, Acting Director, Office of Patient Safety and Clinical Quality at 301-594-1384.
+The number of the anonymous hotline is: 1-866-444-8811.
+If you have questions about this reporting tool or about patient safety and clinical quality at the NIH CC, please contact Dr. David Lang, Chief, Office of Patient Safety and Clinical Quality, at 301-496-8025.

 Hospitality staff and volunteers stationed in the main north lobby of the Hatfield Center will provide access and help users.
 Two PCs (all with Internet connection) as well as a combined printer/copier/FAX and telephones are available.